 Vivek Oberoi Says Aishwarya Rai & Salman Khan Have NO OBJECTIONS To His Tweet; INSULTS Sonam Kapoor

-The controversial tweet of Vivek Oberoi, which is a meme featuring Aishwarya Rai Bachchan, Salman Khan, Abhishek Bachchan and Aaradhya Bachchan, have taken the internet by storm and netizens are anything but happy.
-Many celebs including Sonam Kapoor slammed Vivek Oberoi for sharing such disgusting tweet and now, the actor refuses to apologize for the same and says Aishwarya & Salman don't have no objection.
+The controversial tweet of Vivek Oberoi, which is a meme featuring Aishwarya Rai Bachchan, Salman Khan, Abhishek Bachchan and Aaradhya Bachchan, has taken the internet by storm and netizens are anything but happy.
+Many celebs including Sonam Kapoor slammed Vivek Oberoi for sharing such a disgusting tweet and now, the actor refuses to apologize for the same and says Aishwarya and Salman don't have any objection.

 Vivek Takes A Pot-shot At Aishwarya & Salman